Go to the Students section

 If a member of staff who works 6 hours per day would like to take the day off then they will reduce their entitlement by 6 hours for each day taken, even if this is a bank holiday or concessionary day because their entitlement includes an amount to be used for bank holidays and concessionary days.
 All bank holidays and concessionary days should be recorded on the annual leave card at the beginning of the annual leave year to ensure nobody takes more leave than they are entitled to resulting in time needing to be paid back.

 Some staff have a working pattern where they work longer hours during semester time and shorter hours during vacation periods.
-To calculate their entitlement to annual leave, banks holidays and concessionary days the FTE (full time equivalent) on the tables in Appendix A: Annual leave pro rata quick reference table (Word doc, 393KB) should be used, as an individual’s FTE averages their hours for the year.
+To calculate their entitlement to annual leave, banks holidays and concessionary days the FTE (full time equivalent) on the tables in Appendix A: Annual leave pro rata quick reference tables (Word doc, 393KB) should be used, as an individual’s FTE averages their hours for the year.

 e.g. If an individual works 7 hours per day during semester time and a bank holiday falls in semester time then the individual will need to use 7 hours of their leave entitlement.
 If the individual works 4 hours per day during vacations, then the individual will need to use 4 hours of their leave entitlement for any bank holidays or concessionary days that fall during the vacation period.